 Advertisement

-If you need reconstructive surgery to rebuild your jaw, your medical team may request more tests.
-The team also assesses the health of your blood vessels in the body part they’re taking bone from (donor site).
+If you need reconstructive surgery to rebuild your jaw, your care team will check the health of blood vessels in the body part they’re taking bone from (donor site).

 During a marginal mandibulectomy, your surgeon:

-During a segmental mandibulectomy, your surgical team removes a larger portion of your jaw and reconstructs it.
+During a segmental mandibulectomy, your surgical team removes a larger portion of your jaw.
+Then, they rebuild it.
+Often, these procedures happen back-to-back.
+But sometimes, they need to happen on different days.
 Typically, the team:

 Advertisement